 Before you start out on your journey to a fulfilling career, you’ll need to determine which direction you’ll want to head in, as there are a number of different jobs in the mental health field.
 We created this infographic to help you determine which path to follow – take a look and see if you can find your purpose working in the field of behavioral health.

 Make a difference in one of these mental health careers

 When left untreated, the risks of mental health conditions can be sizable, putting impacted people at greater risk for life-altering circumstances resulting in homelessness, incarceration, suicidality, familial violence and/or becoming a danger to others.
 Once people struggling with their mental health get connected to the right network of behavioral health professionals, however, they can learn to cope more effectively with whatever conditions they’re faced with.

-If you feel called to dedicate your career to restoring and preserving the mental health of your community, a career in behavioral health could be a great fit for you.
+If you feel called to serve your community in one of these jobs in the mental health field, start learning more about your next steps.
 Check out Brandman University’s robust program offerings to find the bachelor’s, master’s and doctoral degree options that can help get you started on your journey toward making an impact.

 Become a Student

 Have questions about enrollment, degree programs, financial aid, or next steps?